-Objectively evaluate the source of the problem while you consider terminating a salesperson that is not meeting their sales goals.
+Objectively evaluate the source of the problem before terminating a sales rep.

-Got a salesperson that you might be terminating?
-So far you’ve tried everything to correct the situation – training, begging, threats, performance improvement plans, mentorship, etc. Still, they’re not meeting your expectations.
+Terminating a sales rep is a difficult thing to do.
+At this point, you’ve probably tried everything to correct the situation – training, begging, threats, performance improvement plans, mentorship, etc. Still, they’re not meeting your expectations.

-Before making the decision to terminate a rep, ask yourself these six (6) questions:
+Before terminating a sales rep, ask yourself these six (6) questions:

 1. Have they produced results in the past?